 Pasta with Turkey Meatballs and Bocconcini

 Dark-meat turkey yields more tender meatballs than turkey breast.
 Tossing the hot pasta with the meatballs and bocconcini melts the cheese a bit.
-Look for bocconcini at specialty food stores and Italian markets, as well as many supermarkets; they're usually packaged in water or whey for freshness.
+Look for bocconcini -- bite-size morsels of fresh mozzarella -- at specialty food stores and Italian markets, as well as many supermarkets; they're usually packaged in water or whey for freshness.

 - Total Time:

 - Servings: 4